Establishing Earned Value (EV) Reporting in UniPhi

 Phase 4: Capturing Actuals

-Although not a setup step, EV reporting depends on ongoing data capture:
+Although not a setup step, Earned Value reporting depends on ongoing actuals capture.

 Phase 5: Earned Value Reporting